Eugene Country Club

 Did You Know

 As with many great historic courses, Eugene Country Club has a rich history, both in operations (the original course doubled as a trapshooting range) and play (the 1929 Walter Hagen v Don Moe match).
-But two things were brought to my attention while I was playing the course.
+But one thing was brought to my attention while I was playing the course that I thought was a bit different.
 If you happen to hit your second shot on the par-5 6th hole too far right, you may come across a gravestone for “Indian Liza.”
-She is purported to be the nanny for the children of Cal Young, one of the farmers who sold a portion of his farm to build the course.
-On the par-4 14th hole as the hole starts to turn right, there is a funny looking tree that the locals call “Marge Simpson” (because it looks like her).
-This is one of (perhaps last) of the 150-yard tree markers for the original design (don’t use it now as the holes have been flipped).
+She is purported to have been the nanny for the children of Cal Young, one of the farmers who sold a portion of his farm to build the course.

 Good For Them

-The water from the surrounding storm drains collect in the ponds on the course and are then used for irrigation.
+The water from the surrounding storm drains collects in the ponds on the course and is then used for irrigation.
 The course has riparian buffer zones around sensitive wildlife areas.
-For over 43 years, the course has been hosting the Oregon Trail Council golf tournament for the benefit of the local Boy Scouts of America.
+The course hosts several great charity events including Mike Bellotti’s Toast to Strength Golf Tournament supporting the Muscular Dystrophy Association, the Annual Golf Benefit for Relief Nursery providing comprehensive family support services, and, starting in 2026, the Dan and Sauphia Lanning SAM Day Classic supporting childhood cancer research.
 The course is an Evans Scholarship participant course.

 Why Play This Course